opennars/opennars/doc/Open-Nars-One-Dot-Six.md

 Beside [http://www.worldscientific.com/worldscibooks/10.1142/8665 Non-Axiomatic Logic: A Model of Intelligent Reasoning](GUIRequest])), temporal reasoning in NARS is also discussed in [Issues in Temporal and Causal Inference](http://www.cis.temple.edu/~pwang/Publication/temporal-causal.pdf).
 A previous implementation exists as version 1.3.3, with [working examples](https://code.google.com/p/open-nars/source/browse/trunk/nars-dist/Examples-1.3.3/Example-NAL7-abridged.txt).

-In package nars.logic.language, the following three classes representing compound terms will be given an optional temporal order among its components: *Implication*, *Equivalence*, and *Conjunction*.
+In package nars.nal.language, the following three classes representing compound terms will be given an optional temporal order among its components: *Implication*, *Equivalence*, and *Conjunction*.
 This order can be represented either as subclasses, or as an attribute that takes three possible values: -1 for backward, +1 for forward, and 0 for concurrent.
 The plain text forms of the term connectors are listed in [[Input Output Format]].

-In class nars.logic.entity.Stamp, an occurrenceTime records the (observed, remembered or estimated) occurrence time of the event, together with its creation time.
+In class nars.nal.entity.Stamp, an occurrenceTime records the (observed, remembered or estimated) occurrence time of the event, together with its creation time.
 Different from the description in the book, the "tense" of a sentence is not stored with a sentence, but is only used at the interface.
 When a sentence is an input or output, the internal occurrenceTime will be translated to/from the external sense that is explicitly expressed in Narsese, as listed in [[Input Output Format]].

 The class nars.io.StringParser will be modified to support this temporal version of Narsese, as specified in the Grammar Rules of NAL-7 (Table 11.1) in the book, as well as implemented as [[Input Output Format]].